9thChasingWindGirl/winBangs/README.en.md

 npm run tauri dev
 ```

-### Build & Release
+### Build for Release

 ```bash
 npm run tauri build
 ```

-Output is located at `src-tauri/target/release/bundle/`.
+The packaged output is written to `src-tauri/target/release/bundle/`.

 ## Usage

-1. After launching, the main console appears.
-Click the system tray to open it anytime
+1. Launch the app to open the main console.
-2. Enable the Widget toggle, and the Dynamic Island floating window appears at the top of the screen
+2. Turn on the Widget switch to show the floating Dynamic Island.
-3. Left-click to drag and move, right-click menu to reset position, lock position, toggle rainbow border, or close
-4. In "Dynamic Island Settings", select music platform, enable music control, and message notifications
-5. In "Dynamic Island Settings", switch Dynamic Island color (light/dark) and enable silent message mode
-6. Switch between general settings and data statistics panels on the right side of the console, supports bar chart/line chart switching
-7. Click "Personalization Center" to access advanced settings, adjust physics animation, appearance, size parameters
+3. Drag it with the mouse and use the context menu for lock/reset/close actions.
+4. Configure music platform selection, notification preferences, theme, opacity, and startup behavior.
+5. Open the Personalization Center to adjust physics, appearance, size, and scaling.

+> Note: This project is deeply adapted for Windows and relies on system SMTC, COM, and WinAPI features.

 ## License